danielperez660/IndividualProject/README.md

 ## Log
 ### 02-04-20
 * Added way of identifying who is leaving the office in the text chat of slack
+* Added information storage for preferred map
+* Did a whole load of renaming

 ### 28-03-20
 * changes to room selection now allows to be done with radio button